unreno/dropseq/README.md

-The ".dict" file should have 1 more line that the number of sequences in the reference ".fasta" file.
+The `.dict` file should have 1 more line that the number of sequences in the reference `.fasta` file.

 For example,